 The War Over Victimhood

 Carnal perspectives and a faulty approach to judgment have caused today’s society to be in a constant fight over victimhood.
 If you can paint yourself as the victim, you have won the greatest reward whether it is money, consequence upon your enemy or the right to retaliate and respond in any way you please.
 The more innocent you are and the more guilty your enemy, the more you are entitled to a payout of some sort.
 Frequently, that payout comes in the form of the right to respond recklessly.
 Man’s substandard justice teaches that undue hardship gives one the right to unrighteous retaliation.
 God’s justice comes from Him alone.

 People can be made to support murder if they can be manipulated to sympathize with the murderer.

-All of it is due to unrighteous judgement, when the carnal perspectives of men get in the way of God’s way of correction.
+Again, all of this begins with unrighteous judgement, when the carnal perspectives of men get in the way of God’s way of correction.
 When our perspective remains fleshly, we approach injustice in a carnal way.
-When we take matters into our own hands by retaliating in the flesh, we become subject to the same methods of judgement for committing wrong against others.
+Tragically, by taking matters into our own hands and retaliating in the flesh, we become subject to the same methods of judgement for committing wrong against others.
 If you live by the sword, you die by the sword.

 47 And while he yet spake, lo, Judas, one of the twelve, came, and with him a great multitude with swords and staves, from the chief priests and elders of the people.
 48 Now he that betrayed him gave them a sign, saying, Whomsoever I shall kiss, that same is he: hold him fast.
 49 And forthwith he came to Jesus, and said, Hail, master; and kissed him.
 50 And Jesus said unto him, Friend, wherefore art thou come?
 Then came they, and laid hands on Jesus and took him.
 51 And, behold, one of them which were with Jesus stretched out his hand, and drew his sword, and struck a servant of the high priest’s, and smote off his ear.
 52 Then said Jesus unto him, Put up again thy sword into his place: for all they that take the sword shall perish with the sword.